 - Legal and Insurance

 - Procurement and Vendor Management

 This stack consists of 19.8 thousand product vendors, 3.7 million channel partners, 230 million SMBs, and a $995 billion total addressable market.
 The marketing technology landscape hosts over 8,000 solutions and is growing quickly.
 Navigating such a landscape can be overwhelming for any small business.

-According to Yeomans, “One in five of the solutions in this year’s Martech landscape wasn’t there last year.
+According to Yeomans, “One in five of the solutions in the Martech landscape wasn’t there last year.
 That’s the issue your clients are facing.
 If we look outside marketing at HR, finance, and supply chain with shipping and inventory management, we start to see exactly what the clients are coming up against every single day.”

 Experts like Christopher are the people these SMBs need to guide them in the right direction.